samlambert/planetscale-to-slack/README.md

 ## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+Contributions are welcome.
+Feel free to submit a Pull Request.

 ## License